John A. Hartford Foundation: Impact

 When JAHF entered the space of aging and health, there were very few funders, and often with limited scope.
 The Veterans Health Administration and the Bureau of Health Professions were the only ones involved in geriatrician training.
 The Gerontological Society of American and the American Geriatrics Society, both created in the 1940s, helped to finance research and clinical work in aging.
 And in 1974, the National Institute of Aging was established, also with the primary intent to fund clinical research.

 At that time (late 1970s), there were less than 750 geriatricians in the entire United States.
 Since then, JAHF has helped make tremendous progress, with more than 7,000 geriatricians certified by 2010 and geriatrics integrated into almost all medical curricula and board certification requirements across the country.
 Geriatrics exposure has also significantly changed in nursing education, with 90% of bachelor’s-level nursing programs incorporating geriatrics into their required coursework by 2003.
 This training is not just limited to physicians and nurses, JAHF has sought to bring geriatrics into the professional education of all health workers on some level.

-Through its funding of work on care models, the foundation has helped to foster various experiential care delivery methods that show promise clinically and economically.
-As more evidence proves the effectiveness of these models, the spotlight is now on the policy work needed to secure reimbursements and scale up these programs.
+The foundation has funded research into several experiential care delivery models, with subsequent initiatives focusing on policy integration within reimbursement frameworks.